compsult/MenuOptions/docs/source/FAQ.rst

 ---------------------------------------------------------------------
 That's correct.
 MenuOptions uses the Enter key to select the first dropdown element.
-If you want to submit the form when a user presses Enter, you can do so in the onSelect option,  which returns the MenuOptions instance and the newVal and type (EnterKey|Click).
+If you want to submit the form when a user presses Enter, you can do so in the onSelect option,  which returns the MenuOptions instance, newVal, newCode and type (EnterKey|Click|RockerClick).

 For more detals on onSelect `see the docs <SelectParams.html#onselect>`_

 .. code-block:: javascript

     $('input#selecttest').menuoptions({
-        "Data": [ "January","February","March","April","May", "June","July",
-                  "August","September","October","November","December" ],
+        "Data": { 1:"January",2:"February",3:"March",4:"April",5:"May", 6:"June",7:"July",
+                  8:"August",9:"September",10:"October",11:"November",12:"December" },
         "onSelect": function(mo, data) {
             if ( data.type == "EnterKey" ) {
                 $("form#tst").submit();
             }
-            console.log(mo, data.newVal, data.type );
         },
         "Sort": [] // don't sort
     });